Omni Calculator logo

 • Loan term is the term of your car loan.
 We suggest it be no longer than 48 months.

 • Sales tax is the car sales tax rate.
-It is different in each state (this field is available in advanced mode).
+It is different in each state (this field is available in Additional options mode).

 After filling in the last field, our car affordability calculator will show you your results immediately.
 The most interesting value is the maximum car value.
 It informs you what the upper limit of value is that you can afford to spend on a new car.

 The car loan affordability calculator will also estimate the loan amount, which is calculated on the basis of the monthly payment you can afford.
-Moreover, it will also compute the total sum of interest paid and the total value of sales tax (in the advanced mode of the calculator).
+Moreover, it will also compute the total sum of interest paid and the total value of sales tax (click on the drop-down list Additional options at the bottom of the calculator).

 How much should you spend on a car?